Transformer Interpretability Beyond Attention Visualization: Related Work

-Many that do not fall into these two main categories include saliency based methods~\cite{dabkowski2017real,simonyan2013deep,mahendran2016visualizing,zhou2016learning,zeiler2014visualizing,zhou2018interpreting}, {Activation Maximization}~\cite{erhan2009visualizing} and Excitation Backprop~\cite{zhang2018top}.
-Perturbation methods~\cite{fong2019understanding,fong2017interpretable} consider the change to the decision of the network as small changes are applied to the input.
-Such methods are intuitive and applicable to black box models (no need to inspect either the activations nor the gradients).
-However, the process of generating the heat map is computationally expansive.
+Methods that do not fall into these two main categories include saliency based methods~\cite{dabkowski2017real,simonyan2013deep,mahendran2016visualizing,zhou2016learning,zeiler2014visualizing,zhou2018interpreting}, {Activation Maximization}~\cite{erhan2009visualizing} and Excitation Backprop~\cite{zhang2018top}.
+Perturbation methods~\cite{fong2019understanding,fong2017interpretable} consider the change to the decision of the network, as small changes are applied to the input.
+Such methods are intuitive and applicable to black-box models (no need to inspect either the activations or the gradients).
+However, the process of generating the heatmap is computationally expensive.
 In the context of Transformers, it is not clear how to apply these correctly to discrete tokens, such as in text.
 Shapley-value methods~\cite{lundberg2017unified} have a solid theoretical justification.
 However, such methods suffer from a large computational complexity and their accuracy is often not as high as other methods.
 Several variants have been proposed, which improve both aspects~\cite{chen2018lshapley}.

 \paragraph{Explainability for Transformers}